slbailey/Retrovue/docs/components/mpegts-streaming.md

-# MPEG-TS Streaming for Retrovue
+# MPEG-TS Streaming for RetroVue

 Provides continuous MPEG-TS streaming for IPTV-style live playback with support for segment-based commercial insertion.
 This module uses FFmpeg concat input format to